quanyang/quanyang.github.io/_posts/blog/2016-04-22-plaid-ctf-2016-morset-misc-50.md

 ---

 After connecting to the service, you'll receive some data that looks like morse code.
-If you enter some reply, you'll receive more morse code that looks like a respotonse.
+If you enter some reply, you'll receive more morse code that looks like a response.
 I also found out that if you send some morse code back, you'll get a different response from if you send non-morse code characters, which seem to signify that the response is important for getting the flag.

-Initially I couldn't determine the encoding of the messages, until bo787 mentioned that it could be base36 that we realize it is encoded with base36.
+Initially I couldn't determine the encoding of the messages, not until bo787 mentioned that it could be base36 that I realize it is base36-encoded.

 # Solution